MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/purchase-order-changes-after-confirmation.md

 ### Step 2: Enable the workspace feature in feature management

-In the [**Feature management**](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace, turn on the feature named *Review changes to confirmed purchase orders based on downstream impact*.
+In the [**Feature management**](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace, turn on the feature named *(Preview) Review changes to confirmed purchase orders based on downstream impact*.

 ### Step 3: Upgrade the *Finance and Operations Virtual Entity* solution